RegardsOss/RegardsOss.github.io/_docs/development/regards/dam/plugins/access-rights-plugins.md

 ## Overview

-> This extension point allows to defined access rights of datas into a dataset.
+> This extension point allows to defined access rights of data into a dataset.
 {: .tip .plus}

 Dynamic plugins are made to re-calculate access rights every day.
 Non dynamic plugins access rights calculation are made when :
- - There is a data modification (dataset update, add or remove datas, ...)
+ - There is a data modification (dataset update, add or remove data, ...)
  - There is a user group modification